-Many individuals who have sought drug and alcohol treatment, done the work, and made the change then are often left wondering how to maintain it.
+Many individuals who have sought drug and alcohol treatment, done the work, and made the change are often left wondering how to maintain it.
 How can you recognize when a relapse is likely?
-It is definitely understandable that sometimes a lifestyle change is not easy to make or maintain.
+It is definitely understandable that a lifestyle change is sometimes not easy to make or maintain.
 Lapses (a one-time return to addictive behavior) and relapses (a return to an addictive lifestyle) can occur if proper preventative measures are not taken.

 Call Passages Addiction Treatment Center today if you or a loved one is battling an addiction to drugs and/or alcohol.
-Our admissions department is available 24/7 and can be reached directly by dialing our toll-free number at (888) 397-0112.
+Our admissions department is available 24/7 and can be reached directly by dialing our toll-free number (888) 397-0112.
 We look forward to speaking with you soon.